GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 The following factory (as a function) creates a `std::tuple` of `csl::ag::elements`, never altered.

-The value of each member-variable of the aggregate's value are **forward**ed, in order to preserve cvref-semantic.
+The value of each member-variable of the aggregate's value are [forward](https://en.cppreference.com/w/cpp/utility/forward)ed, in order to preserve cvref-semantic.
 Meaning that using a `const-lvalue-reference` of a given type `S` 's value will result in a copy of each of its field that are not ref-qualified,
 while using a `rvalue-reference` will results in a perfect-forwarding that member-variable.